 - The screening includes interviews, dinner at the house and a case presentation by the referring person

 - A referral to the house can be made by a family member, by the young person or by an interested professional

 - A screening can be arranged by calling the social worker at 516.379.8251, Monday through Friday

 Walkabout for Young Men and Women is certified by the Office of Children and Family Services as a transitional residence for homeless youth.
 Services are provided in accordance with the New York State Runaway and Homeless Youth Act.

 There are many opportunities to help the young people at Walkabout for Young Men and Women.
-Please refer to Family and Children's Association's volunteer opportunities on this website by clicking here: Volunteer Opportunities
+Please refer to our Gift Catalog and volunteer 0pportunities.

 Walkabout for Young Men and Women is funded by the New York State Office of Children and Family Services, NYS Department of Health and Human Services, Nassau County Youth Board, Nassau County Department of Housing, and private contributions from concerned individuals and the business community.